 Do ping pong paddles make a difference?

-Most professionals have made a clear statement that getting the right mix of paddle assortment can lead to better performance while playing and the truth is that yes, they are right.
+Most professionals have made a clear statement that getting the right mix of paddle assortment can lead to better performance while playing, and the truth is that yes, they are right.

 What is the best Ping pong rubber then?

 There is no yes or no answer to this question.
-The only answer would be that the best rubber is that which fits your play style and your techniques.
-Now you have a more than basic knowledge of the types of rubber, their uses and their pros and cons, after making your choice on the play style you want to use, you can decide which rubber suits your personality and fit it into your equipment.
+The only solution would be that the best rubber is that which fits your play style and your techniques.
+Now you have a more than basic knowledge of the types of rubber, their uses, and their pros and cons, after making your choice on the play style you want to use, you can decide which rubber suits your personality and fit it into your equipment.

 All these are things you need to know before you choose the right best paddle for you.